homata123/Correcting-and-Summarizing-text-app/README.md

 **How to use**

-You can run this web app by 2 ways
+You can run this web app by 2 ways (I recommend you for the 2nd way)

 1. Run directly on web